mtdowner/odin/README.md

 Welcome to my repo, a repo that showcases a mess progressing painfully slow into a not-so-much mess.

 Come, share some laughs and tears with me as I attempt The Odin Project.
-All of my project files are in this repo as well as live examples 8n chronological order.
+All of my project files are in this repo as well as live examples in chronological order.
 View everything [here](https://mtdowner.github.io/odin/).

 All assignment instructions are included with each exercise and project under README.md